Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/endianness.md

 Last Date:
 References:
 draft:
-modified: 2024-09-04T22:10:57+08:00
+modified: 2024-09-19T18:32:32+08:00
 ---
 ## Challenge Description
 ![[PicoCTF endianness.png]]

 Honestly, I did not have much knowledge about endianness and what exactly is Big-Endian and Little-Endian before this challenge.
-Thus this challenge was a good introduction to the concept for me.
+This challenge was a good introduction to the concept for me.

 >[!todo] What is endianness?
 >